-To graduate with a Master of Arts in Ministry degree a student must complete the following requirements:
+To graduate with a Master of Arts in Ministry degree the student must achieve the following:

-- 1. Complete 33 semester hours acceptable to the University including the following:
+- 1. Complete 36 semester hours acceptable to the University, including one of these options:

-- A. Thesis option
+- a.
+Thesis option

+- i.
+3 Orientation/Immersion hours

-- 1. 12 hours from the Required Core Courses
+- ii.
+12 required core hours

-- 2. 15 hours from the Electives Courses
+- iii.
+15 elective hours

-- 3. 6 hours from the Research Core
+- iv.
+6 Thesis research hours

-- B. Non-Thesis option
+- b.
+Non-thesis option

+- i.
+3 Orientation/Immersion hours

-- 1. 12 hours from the Required Core Courses
+- ii.
+12 required core hours

-- 2. 18 hours from the Elective Courses
+- iii.
+18 elective hours

-- 3. 3 hours: Summative Project
+- iv.
+3 Summative Project hours

-- 2. Achieve a cumulative GPA of at least 3.0 or better (on a 4.0 scale) on all course work.

-- 3. Satisfactorily complete every course in the degree with a grade of C or better.
+- 2. Grade requirement: Satisfactorily complete every course in the degree with a C or better.

-- 4. Complete a minimum of 50% of the credit hours required for the degree with Randall University.
+- Complete a minimum of 50% of the required credit hours (and all of the core courses) at Randall University.

-- 5. Satisfy all financial obligations to the University and be in good standing with the University.
+- 4. Satisfy all financial obligations to the University and be in good standing with the University.

+- 5. Graduation preparation

-- Submit an Intent to Graduate Form by mid-term of the last semester before graduation and pay the nonrefundable Graduation Fee.
-Graduates must participate in Commencement Exercises unless excused by the Academic Affairs Committee.
+- Submit an Intent to Graduate form by midterm of the last semester before

+- graduation and pay the nonrefundable Graduation Fee. - Participate in Commencement Exercises unless excused by the Academic Affairs Committee.